paulvictor/purescript-talk/purescript.md

       log(toUpper(employee.email)) -- A compile error
     ```

   * Better debugging
+     + Find bugs as you type

   * Better development cycles
+     + Let the compiler guide you while writing code

+#### Purescript @ Juspay
+  * Looking at the type signature of a function tells a lot about it
+  * You can't really mess up a pure function
+    + Write tests for your pure code
+    + Review your impure code
+    + Keep impurities to a minimum and at the fringes
+  * Write production-ready code
+  * ART
+    + Automatic Regression Testing

 ## Overview of types in Purescript
   Types are _disjoint_ sets of values